tpawl/LiTE/README.md

 #### Defining a view helper

-A view helper is a class that implements the interface `tpawl\lite\ViewHelperInterface`, that has a static `execute` method.
+A view helper is a class that implements the interface `TPawl\LiTE\ViewHelperInterface`, that has a static `execute` method.
 The name of that class must be ending with `ViewHelper` and the first letter must be upper-case.
 The code for this class must be saved in a file with the name of the corresponding class with a trailing `.php`.
 This file must be stored in a folder given as the third configuration option of the template expression.